Saphereye/game-of-life/README.md

-# A Bevy game template
+# Infinite Grid Game of Life

 Template for a Game using the awesome [Bevy engine][bevy] featuring out of the box builds for Windows, Linux, macOS, Web (Wasm), Android, and iOS.